BlogCustomer Feedback

 Let’s say you run a Customer Effort Score survey.
 This transactional survey is best used immediately after an interaction, such as a chat with a customer service agent, a completed purchase, or the use of a new feature.

 Getting a lot of negative feedback after contact with a particular agent might mean that you need to retrain the employee.
-Recurring positive comments after completed purchases let you know that your checkout process is runs smoothly.
+Recurring positive comments after completed purchases let you know that your checkout process runs smoothly.
 Mixed reviews of a new feature may mean you aren’t targeting your product capabilities to the right people.

 In any scenario, each completed survey should end with a message thanking the customer for their opinion.
 It’s also a good idea to add an introduction explaining how the feedback will be used.